Phone-GWP-group

 Don’t overestimate stock

-Whilst it is easy to do, especially with difficulties forecasting in the current climate, it is important not to overestimate the stock levels of seasonal packaging you require.
+While it is easy to do, especially given the difficulties of forecasting in the current climate, it is important not to overestimate the stock levels of seasonal packaging you require.

 Firstly, whilst flooding the market can be a good tactic in specific scenarios, being too visible can erode any exclusivity that seasonal packs typically convey (this is more critical with luxury and higher-value products).

-Secondly, it could also mean the need to significantly discount products towards the end of the seasonal period to avoid leftover (and unsellable) festive lines.
+Secondly, it could also mean significantly discounting products towards the end of the seasonal period to avoid leftover (and unsellable) festive lines.
 As a pricing strategy (whether planned or not), it could impact your brand positioning.
 For example, a luxury or upmarket brand discounting large volumes of products or packs can quickly harm your brand equity.

 Finally, you may also be left with a large amount of packaging that you simply have to write off (and the financial implications of doing so).